Is BYD in South Africa? Everything You Need to Know About BYD’s Explosive Growth

 - Infrastructure Investment: 300 public fast-chargers + Golden Arrow bus fleet

-- Market Disruption: Affordability breakthrough with Sealion 5 at R499,900
+- Market Disruption: Affordability breakthrough with upcoming Sealion 5 at R499,900

-- Community Growth: 3,200+ active owners forming strong brand culture
+- Community Growth: Over 3,200 active owners forming strong brand culture

 - Future Commitment: Long-term investment in SA market with service network expansion